 Evaluation refers to the act of determining which variant, if any, a user is bucketed into given a flag configuration.
 In short, evaluation is a function of a user and a flag configuration which outputs a variant.

 The pre-targeting steps may determine the evaluated variant prior to targeting segments.

-For simple on/off flags, we recommend using the all users segment allocation set to either 100% or 0% rather than using the activation toggle to control traffic.
-The activation toggle should be used to sunset a feature that has been been fully rolled out or rolled back after the flag's instrumentation has been removed.
+For simple on/off flags, Amplitude recommends using the all users segment allocation set to either 100% or 0% rather than using the activation toggle to control traffic.
+The activation toggle should be used to sunset a feature that has been fully rolled out or rolled back after the flag's instrumentation has been removed.

 Inclusions allow you to force bucket specific users (identified by either their user ID or device ID) into a variant.
-This feature is primarily used for development purposes; for example if I am the developer on a new multi-variate feature and I want to test each variant in my application, I can add my user or device ID to the inclusions and refresh the application.
+This feature is primarily used for development purposes.
+For example if you are the developer on a new multi-variate feature and you want to test each variant in your application, add your user or device ID to the inclusions and refresh the application.

 If sticky bucketing is enabled, a user will always get evaluated to the same previously bucketed variant, regardless of the current targeting.
-Sticky bucketing does not apply if the user has not been bucketed into a variant.
+Sticky bucketing doesn't apply if the user hasn't been bucketed into a variant.